glortho/react-keydown/README.md

   render() {
     return (
-      &lt;div&gt;keydown events will only get passed down when this DOM node mounts or is clicked on&lt;/div&gt;
+      <div>keydown events will only get passed down when this DOM node mounts or is clicked on</div>
     );
   }
 }